sn-code-inside/romantic-self/README.md

-# Contingent Selves: Romanticism and the Challenge of Representation
+# Romanticism and the Contingent Self

-Code supporting the analysis in my in-preparation monograph *Contingent Selves: Romanticism and the Challenge of Representation*.
+Code supporting the analysis in my in-preparation monograph *Romanticism and the Contingent Self*.
 The main functionality is packaged up in the `romanticself` Python package.
 Jupyter Notebooks in the home directory show how I generated the tables and figures for each chapter.

 ## Getting Started